yash-wins/PM-material/modules/Day-1/Day-1.md

 - Daily program management throughout the program lifecycle
 - Define the program governance
 - Plan the overall program and monitor the progress
-- Manage the program's budget
+- Manage the program’s budget
 - Manage risks and issues and take corrective measurements
 - Coordinate the projects and their interdependencies
 - Manage and utilize resources across projects
-- Manage stakeholders' communication
+- Manage stakeholders’ communication
-- Align deliverables to the program's outcome
+- Align deliverables to the program’s outcome
 - Manage the main program documents

 **Product Designer**